claylo/mandate/README.md

 - `manual.yml`/`manual.yaml` → YAML input.
 - `-` reads from stdin and auto-detects format.
 - `--validate` checks YAML against the embedded schema (or `--schema` override).

+## Markdown handling

+Mandate speaks CommonMark, but the roff renderer has opinions.
+Here are the ones you’ll actually trip over:

+- H1 headings become the `NAME` section and are split on ` -- `, ` - `, or ` — ` into name/description (parenthesized suffixes are trimmed).
+- H2 headings render as `.SH`, H3+ render as `.SS`.
+- Lists with a single item ending in `:` are treated as term/definition lists; following paragraphs are indented definitions until a code block interrupts them.
+- Consecutive fenced code blocks are merged into one `.nf/.fi` block to keep the roff layout tidy.
+- Soft breaks become spaces; hard breaks become newlines only inside list items (outside lists they collapse to spaces too).
+- Links keep their text, drop the URL.
+Images keep their alt text, drop the pixels.
+- Block quotes are flattened (no special quoting in roff).
+- Inline HTML is treated as literal text; HTML blocks become plain paragraphs.
+- Tables, footnotes, strikethrough, definition lists, metadata blocks, superscripts, and subscripts are rejected with a Markdown error.
+- Horizontal rules, task list markers, and math are ignored.

 ## CLI flags